 A lot of skills have been picked up while working on the project with a very enjoyable learning experience towards the Power Automate and Power Apps as a lot of my previous skills from classes have not directly applied.
 There still is fundamentals around clean code, logic processing and other broader skills that are applied to all coding languages being applied to the project.
 There is still more to learn with the connections of the AutoCello API and SharePoint displaying.

-The downside to being a Microsoft environment is that a lot of the development sections has changed, Google results that are no more than a year old can become outdated.
+The downside to being a Microsoft environment being numerous development sections have changed.
+Google results that are no more than a year old can become outdated.

 As a lot of the project is visual based with Power Automate, SharePoint Lists and PowerApps which a lot of websites, with the above being outdated, becomes difficult to work with.
-I have found that YouTube videos specifically have been a really great way to learn and pick up the required skills.
+YouTube videos specifically being a really great way to learn and pick up the required skills.

 Project Plan – High Level